hognogicristina/hognogicristina/README.md

 # Hi there 👋

-My name is Cristina and I am a curently a computer science student at faculty of Babes-Bolyai.
+My name is Cristina and I am passionate in Computer Science.
 ## Personal Statement 🤓
 As a hardworking and motivated student in the IT industry, I am passionate about using my skills to solve complex problems.
 With an advanced knowledge of mathematics, I am able to approach any challenge with a strategic and analytical mindset.